-Table 3-3 Windows Server 2008, 2008 R2, 2012, and 2012 R2 NIC/TOE Driver Options
+Table 3-3 Windows Server 2008, 2008 R2, and 2012 NIC/TOE Driver Options

-Option Name Acceptable Values Supported Operating Systems Definition Class of Service (802.1p) Automatic Priority (default) Filtered Priority User Priority Disable Priority Windows 2008 Windows 2012 Windows 2012 R2 The following modes are supported for selecting 802.1p priority tags: Automatic Priority - The DCBX standard allows the network adapter to negotiate priority class usage with DCBX aware endpoints such as switches or network cards.
+Option Name Acceptable Values Supported Operating Systems Definition Class of Service (802.1p) Automatic Priority (default) Filtered Priority User Priority Disable Priority Windows Server 2008 R2 Windows Server 2012 The following modes are supported for selecting 802.1p priority tags: Automatic Priority - The DCBX standard allows the network adapter to negotiate priority class usage with DCBX aware endpoints such as switches or network cards.
 If the peer indicates that priority pause is supported for a non-zero priority, the NIC automatically inserts the default priority in all transmitted packets.
 This is the default mode, allowing priority pause to operate for both storage and network traffic.
 If the peer indicates a zero default priority (such as when the peer does not support priority pause), the device uses the "Non-Storage Priority" mode discussed below.
 Filtered Priority - This mode coerces the user priorities in each packet to avoid sending packets on the network function that may disrupt the converged adapter's storage traffic.
 The network device uses the next lower priority if a conflict exists.
 This mode is useful if multiple network priorities are necessary.
 Only a limited number of classes are supported for priority pause, so typically it does not function optimally in this mode.
 User Priority - This mode allows any user specified priority value and should be limited to cases where storage functions are not used.
 Disable Priority - The adapter always transmits either untagged packets, or VLAN ID (802.1q) tagged packets with a priority value (802.1p) of zero.
+Flow Control Disabled RX and TX Enabled (default) Rx Enable/Tx Disable Tx Enable/Rx Disable Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Flow control is almost always advantageous to avoid packet drops on the network.
+The switch or network peer must also have flow control enabled.
+The IEEE 802.3x Ethernet specification defines a control frame between peers that can request a pause in packet transmissions.
+This allows one system to request a temporary halt of all incoming traffic when receive buffer space is exhausted.
+The network device may be configured to respond to pause frames (Rx Enable) and/or to send pause frames (Tx Enable).

-Table 3-3 Windows Server 2008, 2008 R2, 2012, and 2012 R2 NIC/TOE Driver Options (Continued)
+Table 3-3 Windows Server 2008, 2008 R2, and 2012 NIC/TOE Driver Options (Continued)